 - I hate to see beautiful cars damaged in chase scenes.

 Watching TV can be a nasty habit.

 A habit is something we do again and again.
-It is something that is very natural for us.
-A 'nasty habit' is a bad habit that we should not continue to do.
+And nasty means something very negative.
 Notice the following:

 - Smoking is a nasty habit.

 - In my culture, people spit a lot.
 It's just a nasty habit.

 That's a nasty habit I've picked up lately.

 The phrasal verb 'pick up' has many meanings, but here we use it to talk about a habit we have developed, usually from spending time in a particular place or with particular people.
 Notice the following: